-Windows 10 Ethernet Not Working Fix (Step-by-Step Guide)
+Windows 10 Ethernet Not Working Fix (Cable Connected but No Internet?)

 Windows 10 Ethernet Not Working Fix is usually needed when your computer does not detect a wired connection or cannot access the internet using an Ethernet cable.
 This issue can prevent stable internet access even when WiFi works.

-In this guide, you’ll learn simple step-by-step solutions to fix Ethernet issues in Windows 10 and restore your connection.
+In this guide, you will learn simple step-by-step solutions to fix Ethernet issues in Windows 10 and restore your connection.

 Quick Fix

-Restart your router and your computer.
-This resolves many temporary connection issues immediately.
+Check that your Ethernet cable is properly connected and restart your router and computer, This resolves many temporary connection issues immediately.

 Try This First